Digital twinning of self-sensing structures using the statistical finite element method: Statistical Digital Twin

-We considered so far only one single observation vector~$\ary y$ recorded at a fixed time instant~$t_k$.
-The passage of a single train, however, leads to several hundreds of such observation vectors.
-We collect these vectors in a observation matrix
+The previous section considered only one single observation vector~$\ary y$ recorded at a fixed time instant~$t_k$.
+However, the passage of a single train yields several hundreds of such observation vectors.
+These vectors are collected in the observation matrix

-In principle, it is possible to consider each time instant~$t_k$ separately and to obtain for each a specific point estimate~$\ary w^*$ from~\eqref{eq:pointEstimate}.
-This can be very costly given that each computation requires the solution of an optimization problem or the sampling of a density with MCMC.
-More critically, the information content available in one single observation vector~$\ary y$ gives often only a very poor estimate for~$\ary w^*$.
-As an aside, in case of MCMC a poor estimate is characterised by a very large empirical standard deviation for~$\ary w$.
+In principle, it is possible to consider each time instant~$t_k$ independently and to obtain for each a point estimate~$\ary w^*$ according to~\eqref{eq:pointEstimate}.
+This can be very costly given that each time instant requires MCMC sampling.
+More critically, the information content available in one single observation vector~$\ary y$ often gives only a very poor estimate for~$\ary w^*$.
 Consequently, it is advantageous to consider all observation vectors simultaneously and to obtain one single~$\ary w^*$.
-To this end, we first replace the missmatch error covariance kernel~\eqref{eq:mismatchCov} with a scaled squared-exponential kernel
+To this end, the mismatch error covariance kernel~\eqref{eq:mismatchCov} is replaced with the scaled squared-exponential kernel

-where each index~$k$ corresponds to a time instant~$t_k$ and $\| \cdot \|$ denotes~$L_2$ norm.
-The scale factor~$\gamma_k$ is necessary because the number of axles on the bridge, hence load~$\ary f_k$ applied to the bridge at each time instant is different.
-As implied by our statistical model~\eqref{eq:statModel}, it is necessary to scale each random vector~$\ary d_k$ in dependence of the magnitude of the observed strain~$\ary y_k$, which is approximately proportional to the actual loading~$\ary f_k$.
-Assuming statistical independence between the observations, the marginal likelihood for determining~$\ary w^*$ is given by
+where the index~$k$ corresponds to the time instant~$t_k$ and $\| \cdot \|$ denotes~$L_2$ norm.
+The scale factor~$\gamma_k$ is necessary because the number of axles on the bridge, hence the loading~$\ary f_k$ at each~$t_k$ is different.
+As implied by the statistical model~\eqref{eq:statModel}, it is necessary to scale each random vector~$\ary d_k$ in dependence of the magnitude of the observed strain~$\ary y_k$, which is approximately proportional to the actual loading~$\ary f_k$.
+Assuming statistical independence between the observations, the marginal likelihood for determining~$\ary w^*$ reads